Gmugra/net.cactusthorn.switches/README.md

 For the **custom-switches.xsd** implementation for the new element "values" is here: https://github.com/Gmugra/net.cactusthorn.switches/blob/master/src/test/java/net/cactusthorn/switches/custom/Values.java

-3. Extend Switch class to support new rule(s).
-It's very simple.
+3. Extend BasicSwitch class to support new rule(s).
 For the example it's looks like that:
 ```java
 package net.cactusthorn.switches.custom;